j20001970/GDMP/README.md

     `mediapipe/bazel-bin/mediapipe/GDMP/libgdmp.so`
 4. Copy libgdmp.so to your project's `addons/GDMP` directory.

+    Files used by MediaPipe graphs (e.g. TFLite models) on desktop need to be placed in your project's directory according to the path provided by the calculator configs.

 ## Usage
 1. Go to `Project -> Project settings -> Plugins` to enable GDMP.
 2. To load a MediaPipe graph: